Ingannatore/opensbs/README.md

 # OpenSBS

-OpenSBS is an open-source starship bridge simulator.
+OpenSBS is a web-based open-source starship bridge simulator.

 We started this project mainly to test our skill but also to try something different in the bridge simulators world.